Cultural history of the buttocks: Males

 While female buttocks are often eroticized in heterosexual erotica, men's buttocks are considered erogenous by many women, and are also eroticized in male homosexuality which often centers on anal intercourse.
 Historically, they are also portrayed in sculpture and other image art with a frequency equalling that of the females.

 Fetishism

-A buttock fetish or buttock partialism is a condition wherein the buttocks become a primary focus of sexual attention.
+A buttock fetish or buttock partialism is a condition in which the buttocks become a primary focus of sexual attention.
 It may be associated with coprophilia, panty fetishism, eproctophilia, and sadomasochistic corporal punishment involving the buttocks.
 Pygophilia is sexual arousal caused by seeing, playing with or touching a person's buttocks.